SteakHarpyie59/sh59_keysystem_V2/README.md

 ## Documentation
 ~~visit the Wiki Tab of this repository~~ *(SOON)*
 <br>There will be a Wiki soon.
-Right now the [Wiki Tab of V1](https://github.com/SteakHarpyie59/sh59_keysystem/wiki) can explain pretty good.
+Right now, the [Wiki Tab of V1](https://github.com/SteakHarpyie59/sh59_keysystem/wiki) can explain pretty good.
 <br>
 <br>
 <br>

 ## Changes in comparison to V1
-⚠ Important if your are Upgrading from [SH59_Keysystem](https://github.com/SteakHarpyie59/sh59_keysystem) (V1)
+⚠ Important if you are Upgrading from [SH59_Keysystem](https://github.com/SteakHarpyie59/sh59_keysystem) (V1)
 ```diff
 + An (optional) rework with ox_lib
 + Security improvements in server.lua